Gather like numbers

 In algebra we represent a number with a single letter.

 WHY?
-Lots of adults have told me that they lost interest in math when letters showed up, around about now.
+Many adults have told me that they lost interest in math when letters showed up, around about now.
 Why letters?

 Here’s an interesting Guardian article on math notation.